A4thu4/Promove/README.md

 - User-friendly interface for inputting data and career details.
 - Calculates time in effective exercise and various performance metrics.
-- Handles data from Excel files for dynamic calculations.
 - Provides a summary of the calculated salary progression.

 ## Dependencies